mgoldsmith/audio-conv/README.md

 ## Example usage

-Convert all files in `.` from FLAC to AIFF:
+Convert all AIFF files in `.` and its subdirectories to FLAC (deleting original files):

 `python3 audio-conv.py .`